Self-Guided Walking Tours

 Brief Description of the Walk:

-In order to keep this walk manageable, you will be driven to a starting point about 10 minutes from Pettigrew Inn.
+In order to keep this walk manageable, you will be driven to a starting point about 10 minutes from The Governor’s Inn.
 You’ll walk dirt roads passing rural residences, community parks, and the village of Weston.
 Throughout your travels, you’ll have the chance to visit the Weston Priory (a scenic Benedictine Monastery), a cemetery from the 1800s, and, maybe best of all, Weston village.
-In this quintessential Vermont village, you can enjoy browsing an art gallery, a Christmas shop, the grounds of the Weston Playhouse, the Weston Country Store, and the hugely popular Vermont Country Store where you can snack on free samples or sit down for a full meal at one of their two restaurants.
+In this quintessential Vermont village, you can enjoy browsing an art gallery, a Christmas shop, the grounds of the Weston Playhouse, the Weston Country Store, and the hugely popular Vermont Country Store where you can sit down for a full meal at one of their two restaurants.

 Colonial House Inn, Weston